 One of these days I would like to research the sheer totality of accessories and peripherals launched to date for iOS devices.
 It has to be something like, “the most amount of accessories” created for any one series of like-devices.
 At the very least I’m sure one could blanket a mid-sized continent with all those cases, headphones, and speakers alone.
 Yet, for a pair of headphones without accessories, you’ll want to check out our NuForce NE 700X earbuds.
 But for starters, here are the best earbuds based on our research.

 Enter JAYS of Sweden, and their a-JAYS Four earbuds headphones.
-The a-JAYS Four are easily some of the most elegant headphones to grace my Apple-filled devices.
+Just like the Scosche REALM IEM856 earbuds, the a-JAYS Four are easily some of the most elegant headphones to grace my Apple-filled devices.
 This set is a distinguished snow-white color and features a flat 5mm wide cable design to combat cord tangling.
 The color and flat cable make for an esoteric look and feel.
-You also get 5(!) different ear bud size forms.
+You also get 5 different earbud size forms.
 That’s a lot, but JAYS doesn’t want to leave any ears uncovered.
 It can all be stored in a snazzy–yet unnecessary–plastic matte case, which is possibly where a good deal of the cost is centered.

 Bottom Line: I dare say the a-JAYS Four are the best earbuds available for iPhone 4.
 I haven’t tested every offering.
-But these trounce all that come before it on my iOS devices – iPhone 4, iPad and iPad 2.
+But these trounce all that come before it on my iOS devices – iPhone 4, iPad, and iPad 2.

 You can buy the JAYS a-JAYS Four at Amazon for $69.99.